 Regardless of the age, a child of divorced parents needs to hear these seven things.
 More importantly, they need to see the statements reinforced by their parent’s behavior.
 Divorce is hard for a child and sadly many parents make it even harder by doing the opposite of these statements.

 - “It’s not your fault.”
 This statement cannot be said enough to a child.
 Most kids blame themselves for the divorce.
 Kids are naturally self-centered so they see all events, especially traumatic ones, as being all about them.
 Thus, they take on excessive responsibility and make the divorce about how terrible they were.
 This is why many kids are well-behaved during and immediately after the divorce process.
 Saying this to the child heals their insecurity and minimizes their feelings of guilt.

 - “Both of us still love you.”
-It is important that a child hears from both parents on a regular basis that they are still loved by their parents.
+It is important that a child hears from both parents on a regular basis that their parents still love them.
 This also means regular and consistent communication (at least one time per day but not more than three times) between the child and parent who is not physically with the child.
 However, if the divorce means one parent has physically abandoned the marriage and their child, giving the child false hope of a parent returning someday is hurtful.
 Rather, statements like, “My love for you is so much that it could fill 10 people,” is helpful.

 - “You will not be placed in the middle.”
 It is so sad the number of times a parent selfishly places a child in the middle of their anger over the divorce.
 This is far more traumatic to a child then the divorce itself.
 Using a child manipulatively to get back at the other parent is disgusting.
 The only good part is that when the child becomes an adult, this backfires on the manipulative parent as the child often turns the manipulation back on that parent.
 The better decision is for both parents to agree not to place the child in the middle of their divorce, anger, grief, sadness, and/or shame.